 The VSU 1Card is the official Valdosta State University identification card and oncampus debit card.
-It allows access to your assigned plans and privileges, after payment has been made.
+It allows access to your assigned plans and privileges, after payment has been made, through a swipe of the magnetic strip in a designated reader.
 The card is automatically assigned a FLEX Account, which allows you to deposit funds 24 hours a day, online via credit card.
 No deposits may be made via phone or fax.
 Excess funds from financial aid can be applied to your FLEX account via the Banner Registration page, after all of your other fees are paid.